-Believe it or not, working while going to college may have benefits other than the obvious financial ones.
+Working while going to college has benefits other than the obvious financial ones.
 There's good evidence that juggling a job while seeking your degree can actually boost your GPA.

 Here's what you need to know.

-A look at statistics from the Department of Education finds that students who work 12 hours per week or less actually have stronger grades, perhaps because working forces them to have better discipline and time management skills.
+Statistics from the Department of Education show that students who work 12 hours per week or less actually have stronger grades, perhaps because working forces them to have better discipline and time management skills.